 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Uses and Disclosures: We will use and disclose elements of your protected health information (PHI) in the following ways:
+Uses and Disclosures: We may use or share your health information in the following ways:

 Without Your Signed Authorization:

 - For treatment, payment and health care operations

 - Example for treatment: Your physician refers you to a specialty doctor for continuing treatment.
 Your physician may send your medical records to the referring physician to help in the treatment plan for your condition.
 Your information may also be shared with other healthcare providers or facilities utilizing an interface known as the healthcare exchange.
 Another way your information may be shared is through your pharmacy benefits to help better manage your medications and prevent adverse reactions.

 - Example for payment: A bill may be sent to a third-party payer.
 The information on the bill may include information that identifies you, as well as your diagnosis, the procedures and supplies used.

 - Example for healthcare operations: Members of the medical staff, the Risk Manager, Quality Improvement Manager, or other quality improvement team member may use your health information to assess the care and outcome in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the healthcare services that we provide.
 Another way we may use your health information is to conduct or arrange for a medical review, legal services or for an audit for compliance training.